Our top pick for

 The EBITDA is a measure of a National Beverage's overall financial performance and is widely used to measure a its profitability.

 TTM: trailing 12 months

-There are currently 5.7 million National Beverage shares held short by investors – that's known as National Beverage's "short interest".
-This figure is 2.1% up from 5.5 million last month.
+There are currently 6.1 million National Beverage shares held short by investors – that's known as National Beverage's "short interest".
+This figure is 3.1% down from 6.3 million last month.

 There are a few different ways that this level of interest in shorting National Beverage shares can be evaluated.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against National Beverage.
+A SIR above 20% would generally be considered very high, pointing to a pessimistic outlook for the share price, with a discouraging number of investors currently willing to bet against National Beverage.